NSION/nscIotService-docker/README.md

 ## NSC3 Overview

+NSC3™ is a  Realtime Resource Management for Intelligence Based Decision Making to Democratize your C2.
+Stream and store secured live video and data to other operators in the field and to  Control rooms.
+View video and data from drones,  mobile phones,  body cams, dashboard cams and surveillance cameras on your mobile phone in the field or on control room screens.
+Select the most relevant data source and always see real time data.

 ![nsc3Overview](https://www.nsiontec.com/wp-content/uploads/2020/08/NSC3Overwiev-scaled-1-768x543.jpg)

+### NSC3 IoT Client

 NSC-IoT™ client connects multiple camera sources (usb, network (IP), digital/analog) into the NSC3 platform.
 The IoT client may be